rafaelsantosferraz/rafael_jobsity_challenge/README.md

 - (v) Allow the user to save a series as a favorite.
 - (v) Allow the user to browse their favorite series in alphabetical order, and click on one to see its details.
 - (x) Create a people search by listing the name and image of the person.
-- (x) After clicking on a person, the application should show required fields
+- (V) After clicking on a person, the application should show required fields (not trough search, but from tv show cast member)

 ### Extra Features Done
-- (v) Filter series, search result and favorites by genrer (combined genre).
+- (v) Filter series, search result and favorites by genre (combined genre).
 - (v) Show cast members image and names on Series information page.
 - (v) UNIT TEST
 - (v) Super good looking app